TheAypisamFpv/NeuralNetworkVisualisation/README.md

 ### PyTorch

-If you want to use PyTorch with GPU support (recomended), check [PyTorch documentation](https://pytorch.org/get-started/locally/) for intrustions.
+If you want to use PyTorch with GPU support (recommended), check [PyTorch documentation](https://pytorch.org/get-started/locally/) for instructions.

 ## Installation